-Will you help preserve this pristine property on the shores of Lake Huron?
+This pristine property on the shores of Lake Huron is PROTECTED!

 As the largest of the islands in the Les Cheneaux archipelago, Marquette Island is already home to three Little Traverse Conservancy Nature Preserves: the Aldo Leopold Nature Preserve, the Catherine Seiberling Stewart Nature Preserve, and the Sheppard-Hardy Nature Preserve.
 These preserves now total more than 1,900 acres and protect nearly five miles of Lake Huron shoreline.

 The scenic Cube Point shoreline enhances all forms of water recreation, including the potential for a destination along the Les Cheneaux Islands Water Trail.
 Little Traverse Conservancy has the long-term goal of connecting the Cube Point property with the nearby Sheppard-Hardy Nature Preserve and expanding this land conservation effort eastward towards the Aldo Leopold Nature Preserve.